TheShonuff/100-days-of-code/log.md

  **Today's Progress**: Some more time in Udemy learning about functional components in React.
 I plan on finishing out the next exercise and then begin working on project to implement what I have learned.
 I ideally I would like to get to the next.js part before I begin so I can start implementing next but I feel I have a couple of more days ahead of me before that can happen.

  **Thoughts**: Functional components continue to prove themselves to be way better to write and use.

+ ### Day 33: Math 29th, 2022

+ **Today's Progress**: Light day.
+Have work early tomorrow.
+Did a couple of codewars fundamentals and then started the Hooks project on uDemy.
+Played with Material UI

+ **Thoughts**: Looking forward to finishing this exercise on React Hooks so I can start a project.
+The concepts are clicking with me.
+Material UI is interesting to use in React.
+Seems complicated with all the extra imports to just avoid some CSS.